Me,

 Two experimental case studies will be used to investigate on students’ wellbeing in relation to their artistic experiences along with visual art as meditation from art expression and phenomenology using mixed-methods via an onsite photo-video art exhibition.

-The artistic experiences gained from TAM could unveil further insight into the creative capabilities which cannot be measured by the TTCT from Study 1.
-The qualitative approach therefore will be employed by the following:
+Study 2 will use a qualitative approach using selected favourable Transformative Abstract Videos (converted from photos to video clips) in order to unveil further insight into the creative capabilities which cannot be measured by the TTCT from Study 1.
+The qualitative approach, therefore, will be employed by the following:

-• In-depth interviews
+In-depth interviews

-• Viewing visual stimuli with or without Visual Meditation
+Viewing visual stimuli with or without Visual Meditation

-• Art intervention as art-based expression
+Art intervention as art-based expression

 Research Ethic: